Here are my other Brazos Bend

 Meanwhile,

-my video camera on tripod was folded on my back, and I didn't want to look
+my video camera on tripod was folded on my back, and I didn't want

 down and get it.
 I feared I'd lose the Otter.